Frequently Asked Questions

 These are the top ten abstracts.
 They are viewed at the first break of the Thursday of the meeting by the President and one or two other senior researchers (including the VP of Research and academic development, and Age and Ageing abstract editor) depending upon their availability.

-The posters are displayed and labelled as the Presidents Round on poster boards.
-The President and the team will then walk around each poster with a microphone and ask the authors/presenters questions on their poster to explain to the audience.
+The posters are displayed and labelled as the Presidents Round .
+The President and the assessor team will then ask the authors/presenters questions on their poster to explain to the audience.
 Each set of questions takes about three minutes and the process is one of support and encouragement.

 The meeting location, venue map and latest programme are available on the meeting registration page.
 Visit this page and find the event you have registered to attend for further information.
 All attendees will also be emailed the joining instruction a week prior to the meeting.

 BGS applies for external CPD from the RCP (London).
 Our Special interest groups and Annual meetings carry 6 hours of CPD per day in most cases.
 Details for CPD accreditation are displayed at the top of the registration page and on the meeting programme.
 In order to receive your CPD certificate please ensure you record your attendance by scanning your badge each day you are attending.
 Certificates will be emailed after the meeting and record days attended based on your entry scans.

 We have introduced family-friendly space at this meeting that has access to live streams of the main session.
 During registration please indicate your intention to use this space.
 The space will be clearly marked on the floorplan, have access to toilets and catering facilities as normal for delegates.
 In the space will be some toys, books and games as well as a nappy bin.
 You may prefer to attend the conferences virtually.

 Please note, not all venues can accommodate warming of food, have dedicated baby changing facilities and some may require you sign a waiver having brought your own food onsite.